scarf-sh/docs/docs/packages.md

 - Tracking and attributing visits to marketing and sales content on your site.

 ### Creating a File Package
-1. Once signed in to Scarf, navigate to the home page.
+1. Log in to your Scarf account.

-2. Click plus icon in the navigation, then select New Package.
+2. Click the plus icon in the top right navigation, then select New Package.
 ![Create a new package](assets/pics/qs-file-packages/create-new-package.png)

 3. In the first drop-down click on the package type you would like to create.
-For this section you will click `File`.
+For this section you will click `New File`.
 ![Create a package](assets/pics/qs-file-packages/create-file.png)

-4. Select the package owner from the dropdown.
+4. Select a package owner from the dropdown of Organizations you belong to.
 ![Select package owner](assets/pics/qs-file-packages/file-package-select-owner.png)

 5. Give your package a name.